-(HIB) – Harsh winter conditions can have crippling effects for drivers in locations often affected by snowy and icy weather during the cold months.
+(ARA) – Harsh winter conditions can have crippling effects for drivers in locations often affected by snowy and icy weather during the cold months.
 Hauling the kids to hockey practice or even a quick trip to the grocery store could prove to be a difficult task, especially if a vehicle is not ready for challenging conditions that may come with the cold weather.

 Just as consumers spend hours winterizing their homes, it is important to winterize your vehicle.
 Preserving your investment during the colder months of the year should be a top priority.

 To make sure your vehicle is prepared for the winter months; here are some simple tips to help you arrive safely to your destination and not end up on the side of the road.

 * Traction is key: With hazardous winter weather ahead, now is not the time to ignore your tires.
 Many vehicles need superior performing winter tires for optimum traction to navigate harsh winter conditions with confidence.
 The Goodyear Ultra Grip family of tires covers the winter driving needs of virtually every consumer.
 This line leverages innovative technology to help provide superior traction in challenging winter conditions.
 Winter driving experts such as the ILR Winter Driving School, located in Mount Albert, Ontario, Canada, choose Goodyear Ultra Grip Ice WRT tires for superior performance in winter conditions.

 * Feel the pressure: As temperatures change, so does tire pressure.
 Proper tire inflation is essential for increased automotive safety, optimum driving performance and even good fuel mileage.
 Tires should be inflated to the vehicle manufacturer recommendations printed on a placard on the driver’s side door jamb or in the glove box, and should be checked at least monthly.
 Improper inflation can lead to premature or irregular tire wear and even reduce a vehicle’s fuel efficiency by an average of 3.3 percent.